 Spanish law requires fees to be calculated so as to cover all of CORES' costs: financial, operational, administrative, and those associated with allocation to a special statutory reserve (which, according to the current regulation, must eventually reach 25% of CORES' current expenditures).
 This full-cost pricing ensures CORES' financial viability, regardless of sharp cost increases.
 Owing to CORES' conservative budgeting, levied fees usually exceed the actual costs.
 The board of directors has the right to raise fees by up to a maximum of 5% in any given year, in order to adapt CORES' income stream to current circumstances.
 CORES maintains veto power over such decisions, however.
-The size of member fees does not represent a material expense for any single CORES member.
+The size of its member fees does not represent a material expense for any single CORES member.

-License termination for members that do not comply with fee payments parties.
+License termination for members that do not comply with fee payments

+Member and nonmember fees, payable monthly without notice, are calculated based on a unit quota per volume of metric tons of a product sold or consumed in the preceding month by each member and nonmember.
+The calculation of these fees also factors in costs related to the maintenance of oil reserves by CORES on behalf of third parties.
 In the event of fee payment delays, CORES charges a penalty interest rate for the duration of the payment moratorium.
 By law, failure to settle the fee is a grave infraction, which would lead the Ministry of Industry to take action against the delinquent operator.
 This action could eventually result in the termination of the operator's license in the Spanish oil sector.
 Given this disincentive, we expect the rate of nonpayment to remain nil, or, at the most, negligible.